The 3 Key Techniques Used by World-Class Negotiators and Mediators

 • What is your goal from the conversation?

-• Just as important, what is your BATNA (Best Alternative To a Negotiated Agreement) – what’s the best course of action available to you if you can’t reach an agreement?
+• Just as important, what is your BATNA (Best Alternative to a Negotiated Agreement) – what’s the best course of action available to you if you can’t reach an agreement?

 • What are some potential needs and concerns of the other party?